Pattie Boyd: Modelling

 Boyd and Harrison were among the leading couples in the Swinging London era, when, according to a 1966 article in the Daily Express, "actors, pop singers, hairdressers, and models" were London's new "privileged class".
 UK underground writer Barry Miles later described her as "by far the most glamorous" of all the Beatles' wives and girlfriends, while author Shawn Levy writes that, even more than Jane Asher, the London-born stage actress who was Paul McCartney's girlfriend for much of the 1960s, Boyd epitomised what "sixties stardom was meant to confer upon its chosen".
 (Note: Levy adds: "That was why a provincial boy learned how to play bar chords and sing harmony and hitchhiked down the Great Northern Road to the capital!")
 Writing in 1966, British fashion designer Mary Quant commented that it had become a requisite for contemporary women to strive "to look like Pattie Boyd rather than Marlene Dietrich", adding: "Their aim is to look childishly young, naïvely unsophisticated, and it takes more sophistication to work out that look than those early would-be sophisticates ever dreamed of."

 At the request of Gloria Stavers, Boyd began writing a column, titled "Patti's Letter from London", for the American teen magazine 16.
 According to Hibbert: "She reported on the latest trends in Carnaby Street, informed readers as to what the Beatles and Stones were wearing at the moment, and gave advice on how to turn dark and curly hair straight and blonde."
-However, with Boyd the target of hostility from the Beatles' female fans, Harrison insisted she abandon her career, to ensure their privacy.
+But as Boyd became the target of hostility from the Beatles' female fans, Harrison insisted she abandon her career, to ensure their privacy.
 In July 1968, she and her sister Jenny, who was also a model, opened a boutique in London's fashionable Chelsea Market.
 They named it "Jennifer Juniper" after Donovan's song of the same name.
 Jenny managed the shop, which sold antiques and other objets d'art, while Boyd was the buyer.

 Boyd says she had "virtually given up" modelling by the early 1970s.
 She resumed her career at that time, promoting designs by Ossie Clark.
 She and Twiggy then did a cover assignment in Milan for Italian Vogue with photographer Justin de Villeneuve, and, working again with Bailey, Boyd appeared on several covers for British Vogue.
 In another shoot for the latter magazine, Boyd and her sisters were photographed by Patrick Lichfield.